AbedChouaib/IVEA/Java Code/readme.md

 2. **`tensorflow/`**
    Includes required native libraries for TensorFlow Java bindings.

-> ⚠️ The `.rar` files found inside the `org/` directory must be **extracted** before compiling or running the plugin.
+> ⚠️ The `.rar` files found inside the `org/` directory and the tensorflow.rar file must be **extracted** before compiling your plugin.
 These contain pre-compiled classes necessary for neural network inference.

 ---